hmgle/graftcp/README.md

 cd graftcp
 make
 ```
-After make finishes, you'll be able to use `./graftcp-local/graftcp-local` and `./graftcp`.
+After make finishes, you'll be able to use `graftcp-local` and `./graftcp`.
 Optionally, you can also install them to system:

 ```sh